Pertempto/immich-go/readme.md

 Boolean options have a default value indicated below.
 Mentioning any option on the common line changes the option to TRUE.
 To force an option to FALSE, use the following syntax: `-option=FALSE`.

-Example: Immich-go check the server's SSL certificate. you can disable this behavior by turning on the `skip-verify-ssl` option.
+Example: Immich-go checks the server's SSL certificate. you can disable this behavior by turning on the `skip-verify-ssl` option.
 Just add `-skip-verify-ssl`.
 `-skip-verify-ssl` is equivalent to `-skip-verify-ssl=TRUE`.
 To turn off the feature (which is the default behavior), use `-skip-verify-ssl=FALSE`

 ## Shared options with all commands